zeus-web/Silverbullet_Libraries/README.md

 ## JournalCalendar
 A kind of "Widget" to display a calendar for your Journal entries.
-Install using the Settings for above PLUG:
+Install using the Settings for above PLUG: (**Attention**: currently working on **Sivlerbullet EDGE** only, but see workaround here: https://github.com/zeus-web/Silverbullet_Libraries/issues/4)

 ```
 externalLibraries:
 - "gh://zeus-web/Silverbullet_Libraries/JournalCalendar/Library/JournalCalendar"